-I’m an evolutionary biologist whose primary interest is in the study of plasticity-led evolution.
+I’m an evolutionary biologist whose primary focus so far has been the study of plasticity-led evolution.
 I am also interested in paleobiology, morphometrics and evolutionary theory, particularly regarding conceptualizing organismal variation.

 I completed my masters and PhD at Uppsala University.
 For my master’s degree I worked with stem and crown group dynamics.
-During my PhD I developed and employed morphometric methods to quantify and analyse morphological variation in the fossil record in order to approach evolutionary concepts such as speciation, genetic canalization, genetic assimilation and plasticity-led evolution.
+During my PhD I developed and employed morphometric methods to quantify and analyse morphological variation in the fossil record in order to approach evolutionary concepts such as speciation, genetic canalization, genetic assimilation and plasticity-led evolution in a palaeontological context.
 I worked with Cambrian trilobite-like arthropods and helcionelloid molluscs.

-For the last two years I have been employed as a postdoctoral fellow at Lund University.
-I am currently working with Anolis lizards, mapping their morphological variation in order to understand potential underlying developmental bias and consequent plasticity-led evolution.
+I spent two years as a postdoctoral fellow at Lund University where I worked with Anolis lizards, mapping their morphological variation in order to understand potential underlying developmental bias and consequent plasticity-led evolution.